 The cost of a chinchilla, as well as a guinea pig, depends on where you buy it.

-Mostly, guinea pigs are cheaper because they are common pets and are widely available in pet stores.
+Mostly, guinea pigs are cheaper because they’re common pets and are widely available in pet stores.

-However, rarely you can find chinchillas in pet stores, and they are more expensive.
+You’ll rarely find chinchillas in pet stores, and they’re more expensive.

-But if you get a chinchilla or a guinea pig from a shelter, you can get them without even paying a penny.
+If you get a chinchilla or a guinea pig from a shelter, you can sometimes get them without paying a penny.

 Chinchilla vs. Guinea Pig Smell